-Here is our amazing line up for 2020!
+Here is our amazing line up from 2018 to give you an idea of the type of program we offer.
 Featuring a great combination of International, New Zealand and local performers.

 Entertainment & Music Programme